 Hexanchiformes aka. cow sharks

-Hexanchiformes are the most evolutionary primitive order of sharks, possessing few of the adaptations of modern sharks.
+Hexanchiformes are the most evolutionary primitive order of true sharks, possessing few of the adaptations of modern sharks.
 In fact, there is evidence to suggest that hexanchiformes may have survived the Permian extinction a quarter of a billion years ago.
 This order contains cow sharks and the elusive frilled shark - both of which are found in South Africa's waters.
 On our western and southern coasts, scuba divers regularly encounter broadnose sevengill sharks (Notorynchus cepedianus) and off the KwaZulu-Natal coast, one might encounter a sharpnose sevengill (Heptranchias perlo).
 Perhaps South Africa's most enigmatic sharks are the Southern African frilled sharks (Chlamydoselachus africana) which is believed to live off all our coasts at depths of over 1km.